 Not top-drawer but for a consumer zoom its excellent.
 It could do with more weight on a heavy body like a D700/MB 10D but works well with a D7000.
 I have noticed sharpness deterioration at 150 - 300mm.
 It focuses fast and sure enough on a D7000 - I recently tried it out with some birds in flight in New Zealand and have never got so many keepers, so I guess that says a lot.
 VR works very well indeed...I was able to keep my D7000 at 500 ISO compared to the D700 and a Sigma 150-500 OS where I was operating at 1600 ISO (albeit at much lower noise levels despite the higher ISO)reviewed November 7th, 2011 (purchased for $750)

-8 out of 10 points and recommendedSmall, quite light, very well built and very sharpF4...
+7 out of 10 points and recommendedSmall, quite light, very well built and sharpF4...

 I bought this lens despite the reviews.
-All I can say is that on my A7R sharpness is super and I see very little difference between F4 and F8 in the cornersreviewed January 15th, 2017 (purchased for $900)
+All I can say is that on my A7R sharpness is good and provided you stay within 26-60mm I see very little difference between F4 and F8 in the corners.
+At the 2 extremes there is some blur in the corners so they are best avaidedreviewed January 15th, 2017 (purchased for $900)

 8 out of 10 points and recommendedSmall, light and sharp, focuses quite closedoes not feel bomb proof.
 A bit slow